marian-nmt/marian-tensorboard/README.md

 ### Azure ML

-    marian-tensorboard -f path/to/train.log [--azureml]
+    marian-tensorboard -f path/to/train.log [-t tb azureml]

 Then on Azure Machine Learning VM go to the __Metrics__ tab or start a TensorBoard server under the __Endpoints__ tab.

-Using `--azureml` will try to set `--work-dir` automatically for the TensorBoard that is run internally at Azure ML and prevent the script from starting own instance.
+Note that logging into Azure ML Metrics is automatically enabled if Azure ML Run ID is detected.
+Specify `-t azureml` to disable TensorBoard logging.
+If Azure ML is enabled, the script will not start an own TensorBoard server instance.

 ## Contributors